Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/general/config-auth.rst

 -------------------------------

 There is a special parent called ``guest`` which can be used to assign permissions to anonymous players.
-Every player on the server is part of that group.
+Every player on the server is a member of that group.